8 Types of Paralegals Who Specialize in Different Fields of Law

 Find your fit in the legal field

-You’re now well aware of the many types of paralegals who support different areas of practice.
-Once you acquire the proper training and education, you can choose which paralegal specialty best fits your personality and career goals.
+You’re now well aware of the many types of paralegals who support different fields of law.
+Once you acquire the proper training and education, you can choose which law specialty best fits your personality and career goals.